 The Suffolk e-Safety Strategy explains how organisations are working together to help you learn how to protect yourself and protect the adults and children that you care for, so that everyone can safely enjoy the benefits of the internet.
 For more information about the strategy email

 If you are concerned that a child, young person or vulnerable adult might be in danger right now dial 999 for the Police.
 Generally worried about the welfare of a child or vulnerable adult living in Suffolk?
 Telephone Customer First on 0808 800 4005.
-After 5.20pm during weekdays and after 4.20pm from Fridays and through the weekend, dial the same telephone to reach the emergency duty service.

 Quick guides to help you build your social media knowledge and e-safety skills